History and Mission

 Shani Ogilvie is an MPA candidate in the Urban & Social policy concentration and Management specialization.
 She holds a B.S. degree in Health Science from Boston University.
 Prior to attending SIPA, her work focused on public health, education, and advocacy for various populations including minorities, immigrants, women, and youth.
 Some roles included working as a case manager to alleviate clients’ barriers as a result of systemic health inequities, and training youth to understand their rights regarding police interactions.
 Most recently, she recruited underrepresented students to a tech education program aiming to diversify the technology industry and the tech sector pipeline.
 In her career, she has volunteered and worked for organizations such as a UN Special Envoy office, Public Health Solutions, Global Citizen, and New York on Tech.

-Adam is a first year MIA student concentrating in Economic & Political Development and specializing in Data Analytics & Quantitative Analysis.
+Adam is a second-year MIA student concentrating in Economic & Political Development and specializing in Data Analytics & Quantitative Analysis.
 Prior to his studies at SIPA, Adam graduated from New York University’s Gallatin School of Individualized Study concentrating in the Socioeconomics of Behavior.
 For the past four years, Adam has worked in financial crime investigation, first as an Investigative Legal Analyst for the New York Attorney General’s Office and later as a Senior Financial Intelligence Analyst for the Department of Homeland Security investigating complex financial crime.

 Throughout his academic career, Adam has strived to champion diversity, beginning with the creation of his high school’s LGBT alliance organization and continuing through undergraduate internships with progressive government officials such as Senator Elizabeth Warren and former Governor Deval Patrick as well as Gay & Lesbian Advocates and Defenders (GLAD), a national LGBT legal support organization.